Strawberry Protein Mousse Pie

 - Soy milk – You could use a different plant milk (or full fat milk if not lactose intolerant), but choose a creamy one like fully fat soy, oat or cashew, to add to the smooth mouthfeel.

-- Protein powder – I used “MyProtein – Buttered Popcorn” for added flavour, but vanilla works too.
+- Protein powder – I used “MyProtein – Vanilla”.

 - Powdered gelatine – I used standard gelatine, as that’s what I found.
 But if you can get your hands on the vegan version where you live, it might be worth trying.
 Though you might have to adjust the amount a little to get the same holding powder.